Grilled Sweet Onions Recipe

-- 2. Sprinkle bouillon and seasonings into centers; top with butter.
+- 2. Sprinkle bouillon, thyme, salt and pepper into centers; top with butter.
 If desired, drizzle with wine.
 Fold foil around onions, sealing tightly.

 - 3. Grill onions, covered, over indirect medium heat until tender, 35-40 minutes.
 Open foil carefully to allow steam to escape.
 Yield: 4 servings.